 to create this “Parallel Parking” motion.

-Notice that this high-fidelity motion is
+Notice that this motion is accurately responding

-responding to the geometrical situations.
+to the geometrical situations.

 This exact movement is reproducible.